Kirill-Mukhortov/strings/isDigit/README.md

 Public API:

 - `isDigit(str)` main function that takes a number as a string and returns boolean if string is digit or not.
-Works with different notations. you can add your own to the dictionary.
+Works with different notations.
+You can add your own to the dictionary.

 ```js
 import { isDigit } from './isDigit.js';